Tic Disorders and Tourette Syndrome

 There are many ways you can help someone with tics and Tourette's.

-Do learn about Tourette's, and educate others as well.
-Its sad to see, but people with tics are often misunderstood, teased or rejected because others do not understand their tics.
+- Do accept that they have a tic disorder, and help others understand them as well.
+Just like we'd accept someone who has other brain differences such a seizure disorder, it is important to accept them and support them.
+Unfortunately, people with tics are often misunderstood, teased or rejected because others do not understand.
 Educate family members and teachers about the child's tics so that they offer support to the child.
 Consider asking your health professionals, or contact Tourette's associations for more information about how to educate others.

 - Do not blame.
 Although many children with tics can suppress them (such as during school hours), the urge to tic is still there, and often must eventually be released.
 However, because a child is often tic-free for long periods, often adults mistakenly believe that it is just simply a matter of willpower, and will thus use discipline or punishment to prevent tics.
 This approach to tics is not effective, just as you wouldn't discipline or punish a child who has seizures.